Xilinx/brevitas/CONTRIBUTING.md

 	We welcome submissions for:

-	1. New features like novel PTQ algorithms.
+	* New features like novel PTQ algorithms.
 Keep in mind that Brevitas tends to integrate new algorithms within the existing infrastructure rather than having standalone implementations
-    2. Support for new quantized layers
+	* Support for new quantized layers
-    3. Support for new quantized topologies under brevitas_examples
+	* Support for new quantized topologies under brevitas_examples
-	4. Contributions to the documentation and Jupyter notebooks/tutorials
+	* Contributions to the documentation and Jupyter notebooks/tutorials
+ 	* Bugfixes

 2. Submitting your pull request: